-Recognising that MDAs are at disparate stages of readiness, there will be a phased implementation (i.e over Three Phases, linked to the GoJ's Financial Years (FY)):

-- Phase 1: FY 2018/2019 2019/2021 .
+Phase 1: FY 2018/2019 - 2020/2021

-- Phase 2: FY 2021/2022 2024/2025
+Phase 2: FY 2021/2022 - 2024/2025

-- Phase 3: Post 2025.
+Phase 3: Post 2025.

-MDAs will be ranked by class and placed in one of four categories (i.e Class 1, Class 2, Class 3 or Class 4 being the highest attainable rank) based on their RIM Maturity levels.
-The GoJ RIM Policy's Overarching Strategy and Implementation Plan (see Annexure I(A) assigns targets for the Classes.
-Based on the outcome of their RIM Assessment Score Card (See annexure 1(B) provides the template for same), MDA's will be ranked and placed in the Classes.
-The Overarching Strategy and Implementation Plan will match policy responsibilities with the appropriate category/class of MDA, relevant to each Phase.
+MDAs will, be ranked by class and placed in one of four categories (i.e Class 1, Class 2, Class 3 or Class 4 being the highest attainable rank) based on their RIM Maturity levels The GoJ RIM Policy Overarching Strategy and Implementation Plan (Annexure I (A) refers) assigns targets for the Classes into which MDAs will be divided, based on their ranking based on the outcome of their RIM Assessment Score Card (Annexure 1 (B) provides the template for same).
+The GoJ RIM Policy Overarching Strategy and Implementation Plan will match policy responsibilities with the appropriate category/class of MDA, relevant to each Phase.

-The Overarching Strategy and Implementation Plan, shall guide the operationalisation of the Policy.
+The GoJ RIM Policy Overarching Strategy and Implementation Plan, shall guide the operationalisation of the Policy.

-The GoJ RIM Procedures Manuals for JARD/National Archives will also support structured and effective implementation.
+The GoJ RIM Procedure Manuals for JARD will also support structured and effective implementation.

-Key Stakeholders and their Roles and Responsibilities 4.2
+4.2 Key Stakeholders and their Roles and Responsibilities